 6. Hire Experienced Workers

-Many of the most successful people in history have agreed on one thing being critical for their success: surround yourself with good people.
+Many of the most successful people in history have agreed on one thing that is critical for their success: surround yourself with good people.
 There is much truth in this statement; the effectiveness of your business is only as good as its people.
 Remember, a business is just a building, furniture, and equipment.
 It’s the people inside that make it work, or not work.

 Always bear in mind that “humans are always priceless resources, and they are more expensive than the machines”.
 You can have the best business, the best product, the best market in the world, but if your people are substandard, you will fail miserably.
 Do absolutely everything you can to hire experienced operators, as well as managers that can create and maintain a happy, productive workplace.
 Remember: with most of your customers, you will only have one chance to earn their patronage.
 If they try your products and are disappointed, they won’t call back; they’ll just go somewhere else.